THATCHAM PERFORMING ARTS SOCIETY

 All in all, a very successful and enjoyable Festival 2016 for the OBS and its hirers, demonstrating yet again the versatility of this wonderful old building.

-Information concerning activities and classes organised by the current OBS hirers may be found on the website at (link address) and on the lettings calendar (link address).
+Information concerning activities and classes organised by the current OBS hirers may be found on the lettings calendar.

 If you would like to hire the building, please telephone the Bookings Secretary on 07914 321681.